lucasafstuderen/lucasafstuderen.github.io/_posts/2015-02-20-Interior-Framing-DB-001.md

 ActivityBehaviour:
 - Productivity
+- Distraction

 InteriorDesignAspects:
 - Lighting
-- Reflection

-Influence: Productivity decreases by reflection, according to 75% of the employees

-ResearchType: Telephonic interviews (200)
+Influence: 9% of total experienced distraction can be explained by lighting

+ResearchType: Professional paper

-References: ASID (1997)
+References: ASID (2005)

 ---